vsajip/python-gnupg/docs/index.rst

    it - e.g. write them to a separate stream.
 The callable should not raise any exceptions (unless it wants the current operation to fail).

+.. versionadded:: 0.4.2
+   Information on keys returned by :meth:`list_keys` or :meth:`scan_keys` now incudes a ``subkey_info`` dictionary, which contains any returned information on subkeys such as creation and expiry dates.
+The dictionary is keyed on the subkey ID.

 .. _RFC-4880: https://tools.ietf.org/html/rfc4880#section-5.2.1

 .. index:: Key; scanning